farmalloc/exp_collective_farmalloc/README.md

   * Docker
     + Version 24.0.7 (tested but not necessarily required)

+**Note**: The artifact is not guaranteed to run in environments with less computing resources than those specified in `dump_env_result.txt`.

 ### Basic Testing

 Let's install the building environment, build the artifact, and run the benchmark program.